Daith Piercing Q&A

 If you are unsure about whether or not a daith piercing might help ease your migraines, I would suggest trying the following: when the pain starts, pinch down hard on the skin where the piercing would be (in the innermost cartilage fold of the ear), and hold it for as long as the migraine lasts.
 If you feel some relief, it’s possible a daith piercing could be an option for you.
 If you do decide to take the piercing plunge, make sure to follow the follow-up care instructions of your piercer.
 Keep the pierced area clean using the products the piercer recommends; using other cheaper products can cause an infection.
 The piercing needs to be fully healed before you put in a different earring.
 It can take between six months to a full year to completely heal.
 If possible, I would also advise not sleeping on the side of your head where the piercing was done until it heals and feels better.
 Ultimately, you know your body best, and you should do what works well for you.

-ABOUT BRAIN INJURY ALLIANCE OF ARIZONA
+ABOUT BRAIN INJURY ALLIANCE

 The Brain Injury Alliance of Arizona (BIAAZ) is the only statewide nonprofit organization dedicated to improving the lives of adults and children with all types of brain injuries through prevention, advocacy, awareness, and education.
 BIAAZ also houses the Arizona Brain Health Resource Center, a collection of educational information and neuro-specific resources for brain injury survivors, caregivers, family members, and professionals.